EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 guys.
 Fun fact, A1 Sauce + Jalapeno's = mouth on fire.
 The combination of them really hurt.

+### Day 538

+Soylent for lunch then for dinner I had ramen.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/